JesperBoman/Horkei_begins/Fisher_junction_sharing/README.md

 As input you use phased vcf-files generated with SHAPEIT4.
 If you use some other software to determine identical-by-descent blocks and then produce a phased vcf-file accordingly, it should work just as well or possibly better.

+Note: make_FJ_bed.awk assumes that the phased vcf files have a header on the 10th row and from the 11th row on are the variants.

 Steps:

 1. Run 01_defineFisherJunctions.sh employing make_FJ_bed.awk to produce bed-files of Fisher junctions per sample.